 Jones leverages her talents as a coalition-builder and social change agent through her active participation in various organizations.
 She was elected to serve as the First Vice President of the Syracuse Onondaga NAACP for 2021-2022.
 Along with her work with the NAACP, Jones is the founder of The Joe Family Foundation for Disability Advocacy Inc., serves on the boards of Syracuse – Onondaga Food Systems Alliance (SOFSA), David’s Refuge, and past President & Founder of Black Nurses Rock Syracuse Chapter Inc., a grassroots organization focusing on cultivating innovative nurse leaders and community outreach in disadvantaged neighborhoods.
 She is a graduate of Bryant & Stratton College earning a Bachelor’s degree in Health Services Administration and currently pursuing a Master’s degree in Public Health.
 She is a member of the Alpha Beta Gamma National Honor Society and a graduate of The Advocacy Institute, Nourishing Tomorrow’s Leaders through The Gifford Foundation, and The Leadership Classroom of Greater Syracuse through the Central New York Community Foundation.

 Jones is a native of Syracuse, New York, born and raised in Central New York.
-A mother of two girls, one boy, and resides in Clay, New York.
+She is a mother of two girls and one boy, and resides in Clay, New York.
 One of her favorite quotes is “Unity is what will help us move the needle for everything.” -unknown